dotnet/Silk.NET/Readme.md

 ## ManagedChain

 Sometimes it is desirable to keep the structures around on the heap.
 To facilitate that you can use the `ManagedChain<TChain, T1, ...>` types.
 Like `Tuple` et al, these support up to chain size 16.
-They should be disposed when finished with.
+They must be disposed when finished with.
+Whenever a structure is loaded into the `ManagedChain` it's `SType` and `PNext` are forced to be correct, preventing errors.
+Structures can be replaced at any time, and we be inserted efficiently into the chain as an O(1) operation.

 ### Creation